IGNOU Projects

 4. The study’s design

-A study might take the shape of a survey, a case study, an exploratory study, a diagnostic study, or one that focuses only on hypothesis testing.
+A study might take the form of a survey, a case study, an exploratory study, a diagnostic study, or one that focuses only on hypothesis testing.
 To begin, you should decide on the type of study you will undertake.

-5. Hypotheses Testing
+5. Hypothesis Testing

-Not all theories are tested in the laboratory.
+Not all theories are tested in laboratories.
 You may choose to avoid this type of research as a rookie.
 If, on the other hand, you are certain and your Supervisor believes you are capable, the hypotheses must be clearly specified and the study design suitably developed under the supervision of your Supervisor.

 6. The Context of the Study